 Raspberry Swirl Cake Ingredients

-This Rasberry Swirl Cake comes together so easily.
+This Raspberry Swirl Cake comes together so easily.
 The dry ingredients are whisked together separately.

 - All purpose flour